jwood7/jwood7/README.md

 - ⚡ Fun fact: ...
 -->

-🎓 I am currently a Computer Science Major with a Minor in Visual Arts and Technology at Stevens Institute of Technology
+🎓 I am a recent Computer Science graduate with a Minor in Visual Arts and Technology at Stevens Institute of Technology

 <!--🌱 I am learning about Web Programming and Agile Methodologies in class right now
 -->